JAIF Support for Information and Media

-Effective information dissemination and awareness raising continue to be part of the important efforts to support ASEAN’s integration and community building.
+Effective information dissemination and awareness raising continue to play an important role in facilitating ASEAN integration and community building.
 Indeed, information, along with media, lies at the core of promoting and fostering ASEAN’s identity building.
-With the formal establishment of the ASEAN Community in 2015, it plays an important role more than ever to synergise efforts across various sectors under the three pillars of the ASEAN Political-Security Community (APSC), ASEAN Economic Community (AEC), and ASEAN Socio-Cultural Community (ASCC), toward realising a rules-based, people-oriented, and people-centred ASEAN Community.
+Since the formal establishment of the ASEAN Community in 2015, it has played an important role more than ever to synergise efforts across various sectors under the three pillars of the ASEAN Political-Security Community (APSC), ASEAN Economic Community (AEC), and ASEAN Socio-Cultural Community (ASCC), towards realising a rules-based, people-oriented, and people-centred ASEAN Community.

 Source: ASEAN’s vision is captured in its overarching, inclusive message of “ASEAN: A Community of Opportunities for All.”

-Japan has a long history of cooperation, both bilateral and multilateral, with ASEAN especially on television (TV) broadcasting.
 In 2016, at the first ASEAN-Japan Senior Official Meeting Responsible for Information (SOMRI+J) held in the Philippines, Japan and ASEAN further forged the partnership through the ASEAN-Japan Cooperation Initiative for Broadcasting and Television.
-Through this Initiative, Japan and ASEAN have embarked on six projects2 by taking into account the current technological evolution and cultural and social characteristics of the region.
+Through this Initiative, Japan and ASEAN embarked on six projects2 by taking into account the current technological evolution and cultural and social characteristics of the region.

 Areas of Support and

-Various JAIF projects have been implemented in support of the key strategies of the ASEAN Strategic Plan for Information and Media 2016-2025.
-The following are the key contributions of completed and implemented projects to-date.
+Various projects funded by the Japan-ASEAN Integration Fund (JAIF) have been implemented in support of the key strategies of the ASEAN Strategic Plan for Information and Media 2016-2025.
+The following are the key achievements of the JAIF-funded projects conducted to date.

 1 ACMP I 2014-2017 and ACMP II 2018-2025; ACMP I was supported by the Government of Japan through the Japan-ASEAN Integration Fund (JAIF).